ballerina-platform/module-ballerina-data.csv/README.md

 ### Converting CSV string to a record array

-To convert an CSV document value to a record value, you can utilize the `parseStringToRecord` function provided by the library.
-The example below showcases the transformation of a CSV document into a record array.
+To convert a CSV string into a record value, you can use the `parseStringToRecord` function from the library.
+The following example demonstrates how to transform a CSV document into an array of records.

 ```ballerina
 import ballerina/data.csv;